Group of smiling women.

 Stay Ahead of Your Health—At Every Stage of Life

-At Columbus Regional health we understand how important it is for you to take the very best care of your health.
+At Columbus Regional Health we understand how important it is for you to take the very best care of your health.
 Please use the following information as a guideline for scheduling your tests and exams.
 This list is not inclusive and includes the recommendations for average risk individuals.

 Your personal or family medical history may require earlier, more frequent, or additional testing.
 For more information on how to schedule a test or exam, please call 812.376.5136 or email [email protected] and our Connection Specialist will assist you with your health and wellness needs.